yu-jianghao/yu-jianghao.github.io/_pages/about.md

   - /about.html
 ---

 This is the homepage for Jiang-Hao Yu's （于江浩） research group.
-The updated website is also in yu-jianghao.gitee.io.
+Please visit the updated website at yu-jianghao.gitee.io.

 -----------------

 I am Jiang-Hao Yu (于江浩), associate professor at Institute of Theoretical Physics, Chinese Academy of Science ([ITP-CAS](http://english.itp.cas.cn)).
 I obtained my Ph.D. at Michigan State University on 2012, and then worked as postdoc researcher at University of Texas at Austin and University of Massachusetts at Amherst before I held a position at ITP-CAS at 2017.